By Pat Robert Larubi

 The worst affected are supposedly reporters who do a lot of the donkey work, risk at the front line to get a good story and yet walk home with peanuts to sustain their hustle.

-With some newsroom paying as little as 5000/= for a fully-fledged story, the struggled to file more than one story has outrun the value needed in a story and because of editorial pressure frontline journalist are more concerned about hitting the target but not the quality of the stories submitted to editors for final publication.
+With some newsrooms paying as little as 5000/= for a fully-fledged story, the struggle to file more than one story has outrun the value needed in a story.
+Add editorial pressure to that, frontline journalists are more concerned about hitting the target but not the quality of the stories submitted to editors for final publication.
 There is more to quantity than quality and that seems to rule the game.

 But journalists have been urged to wake up and fight for their freedom and stop pretending with a majority locked up in the racket of survival for the fittest characterized by low pay, working under pressure, and intimidation.

 The discussion about the welfare of journalists happened to coincide with the World Press Freedom Day which falls on May 3rd.
 Held under the theme of ‘Journalism without fear or favour”, key media managers in Uganda sought to reshape the debate around journalism in a live tweet chat.

 However, the challenges of such events has always been to account for an action but with no impact.
 Powerful speakers are lined up to spark the motion but more than often they are powerless and also just employed by the power that be “proprietors” who make final decision on the future of their ventures.

 For instance, to discuss a befitting wage and advocate for a conducive work environment for all journalist in the country, a concerted effort by all players in the field is needed.
 This must go beyond panel discussion but rather continue to lobby and engage entities like National Association of Broadcaster with majority of these media proprietors, Government regulatory bodies, policy makers, donors and CSO with a bias in media development work as well as reporters so as to take on this debate head on.